Frequently Asked Questions

 -Other factors that affect energy use

-The answer to this question depends on several factors, including the climate, the type of building, and the purpose of the ductwork.
-In general, however, it is generally accepted that a duct system should not have more than 10% leakage.
+The answer to this question depends on several factors, including the climate, the type of insulation, and the purpose of the ductwork.
+IECC required that a duct system should not have more than 4% leakage.

 Duct leakage testing is performed to measure the airtightness of HVAC ductwork.
 This type of testing is important because leaks in the ductwork can lead to decreased efficiency of the HVAC system, as well as increased energy costs.